akael888/sentence-repeater/README.md

 # react-first-app // Sentence Repeater
 > This is a repo for my first React App -- Sentence Repeater

+## Problem
+- Often, we need to write multiple sentences that have little to no variance.
+This takes unnecessary time.
+One might argue that we can just copy and paste the sentence.
+However what if there's a specific rules that we applied on that sentence?
+This is where the tool comes in handy.

+## Solution
+- Using a sentence repeater with a variable editing feature.
+Where the users can define the variable position within the sentence, and how its own set of rules when duplicating the sentence.

 ## Main Features
 - Variable definition: Able to define each variables that exist in the sentence.
 Each Variable has different types and attributes
 - To be added..